 These presumptions dramatically change the nature of a self-defense case.
 This means, that a person’s belief that it was necessary to use force—or deadly force—against an attack, will be presumed reasonable.
 This is an immensely powerful legal tool for a defendant asserting self-defense because it puts the burden on the prosecution to overcome the presumption with evidence proving that the defendant’s fear of imminent death or great bodily harm was unreasonable.

-Prosecutorial immunity is another significant change from the common law.
-The Stand Your Ground law gives you potential immunity from prosecution, if you can show that your actions fall within the statutory provisions of the law.
+Finally, prosecutorial immunity is another significant change from the common law.
+Under section 776.032(1), Florida Statutes, the law gives you potential immunity from prosecution, if you can show that your actions fall within the statutory provisions of the law.
 Under the common law of self-defense, there was no such immunity.
 Instead, the issue of whether you acted in self-defense was a factual issue to be decided by a jury.
 Stand Your Ground law, therefore takes this decision out of the jury’s hands, and allows a defendant to assert, prior to trial, that his actions fall within the statutory criteria.
 If the defendant can successfully establish this, then the state is barred from further prosecuting the matter.
 That means no trial.
 And no charges.

 The potential to have your case dismissed prior to trial, is what makes Florida’s Stand Your Ground law such a powerful tool for criminal defense lawyers.
 The Stand Your Ground hearing is an evidentiary hearing, where the judge must consider and weigh factual issues presented by witness testimony and other evidence.
 Like a trial, but without a jury.
 At this hearing, the prosecution would be required to prove by clear and convincing evidence, that the use of force was not justified.
 The clear and convincing evidence standard is higher than the “preponderance of the evidence” standard but lower than the “proof beyond a reasonable doubt” standard.

-A skilled criminal attorney can represent you at this hearing and persuasively present your case to the court.
-If after hearing the evidence, the judge were to decide that the prosecution has not met its burden, your case would be dismissed.
+A skilled attorney can represent you at this hearing and persuasively present your case to the court.
+At the conclusion of the hearing, if the judge decides that the prosecution has not met its burden, your case would be dismissed.

-Stand Your Ground law is an extremely powerful tool that has the potential to facilitate the dismissal of your charges, before trial.
-If you have been charged with a crime, and are asserting self-defense, you need to speak with an experienced attorney that is knowledgeable about Florida’s Stand Your Ground laws.
-If you have any questions, or would like to schedule a consultation, call the Law Office of William B. Wynne today, at 813-532-5057.
+Florida’s Stand Your Ground law is an extremely powerful tool that has the potential to facilitate the dismissal of your charges, before trial.
+If you’re facing criminal charges and considering the use of a self-defense argument, it’s crucial to consult with an attorney well-versed in Florida’s Stand Your Ground legislation.
+To discuss your specific situation or to schedule a consultation, contact the Law Office of William B. Wynne today at 813-532-5057.